 - Boost energy levels due to body efficiency

 In other words, good posture can make your body run smoothly and save energy.
 Of course, the opposite is also true.
-Bad posture can hurt your body by putting strain on muscles and creating unnatural positions.
-In addition, it can negatively affect your energy levels and focus, as well as cause:
+Bad posture can hurt your body by putting a strain on muscles and creating unnatural positions.
+In addition, it can negatively affect your energy levels and focus, as well as the cause:

-- Pain in your back, neck and shoulders
+- Pain in your back, neck, and shoulders

 - Joint pain or arthritis

 Bad posture makes your muscles work inefficiently, so you end up using more energy than you need to.
 Moreover, slouching can limit your breathing, making you take shallow breaths that can impact your blood flow and energy.